-- 3.2.10 Short-term payment deferral on loan

-- 3.2.20 Contractual fallback terms that include a stated fixed rate

-- 3.2.30 Option to apply expedients

-- 3.3.10 How are contract modifications accounted for under the specified optional expedients? - 3.3.20 If an optional expedient is applied to a debt modification, how is the 10% test performed for a subsequent modification that is not eligible for the optional expedient? - 3.3.30 How are contract modifications accounted for under the expedient that is not specific to particular (Sub)Topics? - 3.3.40 Must an entity evaluate whether a modified derivative instrument meets the definition of a derivative when a modification is in the scope of Subtopic 848-20? - 3.3.50 Can an issuer of an equity-classified preferred share apply the expedient that is not specific to particular (Sub)Topics to an amendment of the share's terms? - 3.3.60 Do debt instruments with certain interest reset features based on Overnight SOFR include embedded derivatives that must be evaluated for bifurcation?
+3.2.140 Can an entity that modifies a contract in anticipation of an eligible reference rate being discontinued apply the expedients in Subtopic 848-20?
+Examples 3.2.10 Short-term payment deferral on loan 3.2.20 Contractual fallback terms that include a stated fixed rate 3.2.30 Option to apply expedients Optional expedients Questions 3.3.10 How are contract modifications accounted for under the specified optional expedients?
+3.3.20 If an optional expedient is applied to a debt modification, how is the 10% test performed for a subsequent modification that is not eligible for the optional expedient?
+3.3.30 How are contract modifications accounted for under the expedient that is not specific to particular (Sub)Topics?
+Must an entity evaluate whether a modified derivative 3.3.40 instrument meets the definition of a derivative when a modification is in the scope of Subtopic 848-20?
+3.3.50 Can an issuer of an equity-classified preferred share apply the expedient that is not specific to particular (Sub)Topics to an amendment of the share's terms?
+3.3.60 Do debt instruments with certain interest reset features based on Overnight SOFR include embedded derivatives that must be evaluated for bifurcation?